bahrus/templ-mount/README.md

 ... is immediately visible on page load.
 Now we need to retrieve the content immediately upon loading the page, and appending that to the visible article tag.
 Rendering while the html streams in could also help here.

-Why would we want to not include the content of article in the original payload, even though it will be in an immediately viewable area?
+Why would we want to *not* include the content of article in the original payload, even though it will be in an immediately viewable area?

 First, the assumption that it is immediately visible should be considered.
 In some cases, what is immediately visible will depend on the device, so it is a matter of guesswork.

 But assuming it is guaranteed to be immediately visible by everyone, why bother?
 The advantage of breaking up the loading page into these pieces, is that each sub section may depend on live back-end data coming from different sources.
 Requiring that the server cannot send down any HTML until all such back-end queries have completed would mean performance would be driven by the slowest query.

-In addition, the surrounding content, for example, the layout shell, may be a perfect candidate for (offline) caching, whereas the HTML content containing dynamic data might not be.
+In addition, the surrounding content -- for example, the layout shell -- may be a perfect candidate for (offline) caching, whereas the HTML content containing dynamic data might not be.

-**NB:**  If using this approach to load the page, progressively in pieces, care should be taken to apply css tricks to avoid unnecessary page reflows.
+**NB:**  If using this approach to load the page progressively, in pieces, then care should be taken to apply css tricks to avoid unnecessary page reflows.

 ## If Shadow DOM is not needed / desired, use without-shadow attribute: